Skip to content

 ← All packages

-A self-hostable, Laravel-native identity platform.
-Central login, enterprise SSO, directory sync, RBAC, billing-driven entitlements and a tamper-evident audit trail, all interface-driven and deny-by-default.
+A Laravel-native auth and identity framework you bind into your own app.
+Central login, enterprise SSO (SAML/OIDC), SCIM directory sync, RBAC, billing-fed entitlements and a tamper-evident audit trail, all interface-driven and deny-by-default.

-Identity Platform for Laravel is a self-hostable identity layer you bind into your own app: central login, enterprise SSO, directory sync, RBAC, billing-driven entitlements and a tamper-evident audit trail.
+Laravel ID is an auth and identity framework you bind into your own app: central login, enterprise SSO, directory sync, RBAC, billing-driven entitlements and a tamper-evident audit trail.
 It is UI-free and domain-free.
 Every capability sits behind a contract you bind, mock, extend or replace, and the whole thing is deny-by-default and verified with tests, PHPStan at max level and composer audit before it ships.

 What It Covers